lenaone/zendesk_ticket_viewer/README.md

       Subject: excepteur laborum ex occaecat Lorem

+      status: open

       Back to all Tickets => go back to original page

   ```
-  6. Write it down some happy path test with minitest
+  6. Write some happy path tests and unhappy path with minitest.
+For example, When API is unavailable, the user still see successful response.

 - Display all the tickets in main pages, page through tickets when more than 25.
-- Display individual ticket detail as ID, script.
+- Display individual ticket detail as ID, subject, status.